jackcarey/web-components/packages/autoloader/DOCUMENTATION.md

 The 'autoloader' has no options.
 Component script tags are added to the head of the document using the [esm.sh CDN](https://esm.sh/) with [async loading](https://developer.mozilla.org/en-US/docs/Web/API/HTMLScriptElement/async).
+Utilities are not loaded with the autoloader.